6.1: How Enzymes Work

 Intramolecular Catalysis

 Consider the hydrolysis of phenylacetate.
-This reaction, a nucleophilic substitution reaction, could be catalyzed by the addition of the general base acetate to the solution, as described above.
-Since this reaction rate would double with the doubling of the solution acetate, the reaction is bimolecular (first order in reactant and catalyst).
+This reaction, a nucleophilic substitution reaction, could be catalyzed by adding the general base acetate to the solution, as described above.
+Since the reaction rate doubles with a doubling of the solution acetate concentration, the reaction is bimolecular (first order in reactant and catalyst).
 Now consider the same reaction only when the general base part of the catalyst, the carboxyl group, is part of the reactant phenylacetate.
 Such a case occurs in the acetylated form of salicylic acid—i.e., aspirin.
-When the carboxy group is ortho compared to the acetylated phenolic OH, it is in the perfect position to accept a proton from water, decreasing the charge development on the O in the transition state.
-The general base does not have to diffuse to the appropriate site when it is intramolecular with respect to the carbonyl C of the ester link.
+When the carboxy group is ortho to the acetylated phenolic OH, it is in the perfect position to accept a proton from water, thereby decreasing the charge development on the O atom in the transition state.
+The general base does not have to diffuse to the appropriate site when it is intramolecular to the carbonyl C of the ester linkage.
 The rate of this intramolecular base catalysis is about 100-fold greater than that of an intermolecular base catalyst like acetate.
 It is as if the effective concentration of the intramolecular carboxyl base catalyst is much higher due to its proximity to the reaction site.

-The first order rate constant of the intramolecular transfer of the acetyl group to the carboxyl group, k1 = 0.02 s-1.
+The first-order rate constant of the intramolecular transfer of the acetyl group to the carboxyl group is k1 = 0.02 s-1.
 The analogous bimolecular reaction rate constant k2~ 10-10 M-1s-1.
 Dividing k1/k2 gives the relative rate enhancement of the intramolecular over the intermolecular reaction.
 With units of molarity, this ratio can be interpreted as the relative effective concentration of the intramolecular nucleophile.
 This makes the effective concentration of the carboxylate in the aspirin derivative 2 x 107 M.

 Now consider the cleavage of phenylacetate using acetate as the nucleophile, as shown in Figure \(\PageIndex{22}\).
 The products are acetic anhydride and phenolate.
-This is a bimolecular reaction (a slow one at that), with a bimolecular rate constant, k2 which I will arbitrarily set to 1 for comparison to some similar reactions.
+This is a bimolecular reaction (a slow one at that), with a bimolecular rate constant k2, which is set to 1 for comparison with similar reactions.

 Now consider a monoester derivative of succinic acid - phenyl succinate - in which the free carboxyl group of the ester attacks the carbonyl carbon of the ester derivative, as shown in Figure \(\PageIndex{23}\).

 Suppose you assign a second-order rate constant k2 = 1 M-1s-1 to the analogous intermolecular reaction of acetate with phenylacetate (as described above).
 Then, the first-order rate constant for the intramolecular reaction of phenylsuccinate is 105 s-1.
-The ratio of rate constants, k1/k2 = 105 M. That is, it would take 105 M concentration of acetate reacting with 1 M phenylacetate in the first bimolecular reaction to get a reaction as fast as the intramolecular reaction of phenylsuccinate.
+The ratio of rate constants, k1/k2 = 105 M. That is, it would take a 105 M concentration of acetate to react with 1 M phenylacetate in the first bimolecular reaction to match the rate of the intramolecular reaction of phenylsuccinate.
 The intramolecular reaction of an even more sterically restricted bicyclic phenylcarboxylate shown in Figure \(\PageIndex{24}\) has a k1/k2 = 108 M.

 Suppose the rate constants for the chemical steps are all identical.
 Then, the advantages of the intramolecular and enzyme-catalyzed reaction over the intermolecular reaction are KINTRA/KINTER and KENZ/KINTER, respectively.

-The advantage of intramolecular reactions can be seen by studying the Ca-EDTA complex.
-Calcium in solution exists as an octahedrally coordinated complex with water occupying all the coordination sites.
-EDTA, a multidentate ligand, first interacts through one of its potential six electron donors to Ca in a reaction entropically disfavored from the Ca-EDTA perspective, although one water is released.
+The advantage of intramolecular reactions is evident in the Ca-EDTA complex.
+Calcium in solution exists as an octahedral complex, with water occupying all coordination sites.
+EDTA, a multidentate ligand, first interacts through one of its potential six electron donors to Ca in a reaction entropically disfavored from the Ca-EDTA perspective, although one water molecule is released.
 Once this first intramolecular complex is formed, the rest of the ligands on the EDTA rapidly coordinate with the Ca and release bound water, as illustrated in Figure \(\PageIndex{26}\).
-The former is no longer entropically disfavored since it is now an intramolecular process, while the latter is favored by releasing the remaining five water molecules.
+The former is no longer entropically disfavored, as it is now an intramolecular process, whereas the latter is favored by releasing the remaining five water molecules.

 Figure \(\PageIndex{26}\): Binding of Ca2+ and EDTA

-We've shown above the catalytic advantage offered by intramolecular reaction in terms of a dramatic increase in the effective concentration of reactants, which sometimes reached levels of 108 M. Another way is to look at entropy changes associated with dimer formation.
-The table below shows that an intramolecular reaction is favored over an intermolecular reaction since, in the latter, significant decreases in translational and rotation entropy results.
+We've shown above the catalytic advantage of intramolecular reactions, in terms of a dramatic increase in the effective concentration of reactants, which can reach 108 M. Another way to look at it is to consider the entropy changes associated with dimer formation.
+The table below shows that an intramolecular reaction is favored over an intermolecular reaction since, in the latter, significant decreases in translational and rotational entropy result.

 Strain Distortion

 In organic chemistry, you learned that certain structures, such as three-membered and four-membered ring structures, such as epoxides, were highly reactive due to the strain distortion inherent to the unfavored bond angles inherent to the ring.
 Enzyme active sites can also utilize strain distortion within a bound substrate to increase the molecule's reactivity and favor the formation of the transition state.
-Many enzymes that function by the induced fit model also utilize strain distortion within their catalytic mechanism.
-Within the unbound state they remain in a low catalytic state, however the interaction with the substrate induces the destabilization of the enzyme active site or may induce strain within the substrate causing the initiation of the catalytic activity of the enzyme.
+Many enzymes that function by the induced-fit model also utilize strain distortion in their catalytic mechanism.
+In the unbound state, they remain in a low catalytic state; however, interaction with the substrate destabilizes the enzyme's active site or induces strain within the substrate, initiating catalytic activity.

 Quantitative Deconstruction of Enzyme Catalysis

-New ideas have emerged that quantitatively partition the overall catalytic enhancement by enzymes into discrete features and account for the full rate enhancement conferred by enzymes.
+New ideas have emerged that quantitatively partition the overall catalytic enhancement conferred by enzymes into discrete features and account for the full rate enhancement.
 We will discuss this in Chapter 6.5, using a class of enzymes called serine proteases as an example.

 A Note on Asymmetric Catalysis/Organocatalysis

-One important feature of enzyme catalysis is that they catalyze reactions in which only one enantiomer is produced.
+One important feature of enzyme catalysis is that it catalyzes reactions that produce only one enantiomer.
 That is, the synthesis is asymmetric.
 This is typically a consequence of the asymmetric enzyme (itself chiral) binding only one enantiomer as a reactant and/or the imposition of steric restrictions on the possible reactions of the bound substrate.
 L-Pro alone can act as an asymmetric catalyst in an aldol condensation reaction.
 Figure \(\PageIndex{27}\):

 Catalysts are vital in biological settings and the laboratory synthesis of molecules that sustain our culture and economy.
 Transition metal and, increasingly, protein enzymes have been used as industrial catalysts.
 New asymmetric catalysts have now joined them (a subset of organocatalysts).
 The work of Benjamin List and David MacMillan, who were instrumental in developing the ideas of asymmetric catalysts, has been recognized by the Nobel Commission, which awarded them the 2021 Nobel Prize in Chemistry.